OrionShinesBright/Linux-Roadmap/README.md

 A detailed, and precise roadmap for the linux desktop in 2025

 > [!CAUTION]
 > This was written and finalized on 4th July, 2025.
 The linux community is fast. _**If something is not working, it is likely that this page might be out of date**_..
-In such a case, let me know at pillars.of.creation.880333@gmail.com
+In such a case, let me know in the `Discussions` tab or at pillars.of.creation.880333@gmail.com.

 ## What to Expect
   The first thing to know is that the Linux community is not backed by money like Microsoft or Apple.
 Most of the code that runs a Linux environment is contributed by hobbyists in their free time, for free, with no incentive to pump out more features, other than their own love for open source software.
 Therefore, **DO NOT expect a Windows/MacOS like experience**.
 Linux is not Windows.
 Do not think of it as such.
 That will save you from many troubles later on.